Tiffanirice23/reading-notes/code-201/class01.md

 **Semantics**

 ### Why should you use an `<h1>` element over a `<span>` element to display a top level heading?
-> An `<h1>` element is a semantic one, and gives the text a "role" of a top level heading, whereas while a `<span>` element may look similiar too a header, it has no semantic value and would not be dynamic.
+> An `<h1>` element is a semantic one, and gives the text a "role" of a top level heading, whereas while a `<span>` element may look similiar to a header, it has no semantic value and would not be dynamic.

 ### What are the benefits of using semantic tags in our HTML?
 > Some benefits of using semantic language in HTML are: